Updated on September 23rd, 2020 by Bob Ciura

 Despite its clear strengths, Constellation Brands does have some risks.
 These include its heavy dependence on Mexican Beer (which supplies over two-thirds of its operating profits), ongoing and intensifying competition from sizable rivals, and its large stake in Canopy Growth.

-Overall, we anticipate Constellation Brands delivering 16.2% total returns over the next five years from valuation expansion of 6.7% annualized, plus 7% annual earnings-per-share growth and the 2.5% dividend yield.
+Constellation Brands stock trades for a P/E ratio of 21.6, above our fair value P/E of 18.
+A declining valuation multiple could reduce annual returns by 3.6% per year through 2025.
+Overall, we anticipate Constellation Brands delivering 3% total returns over the next five years from valuation headwinds, plus 5% annual earnings-per-share growth and the 1.6% dividend yield.

 Ambev SA is the largest brewer in Latin America, with a presence in 16 countries.
 It is engaged in producing and distributing alcoholic and non-alcoholic beverages.